Changing Majors

 Changing Majors is a South Korean variety web series featuring various universities, colleges and schools, and the courses offered inside.
 Each episode of the series would be released at 18:00 (KST) on Thursdays through ootb Studio's YouTube channel.

+ENA aired selected past episodes of the series that were re-processed for television, every Friday beginning May 23, 2025, for 10 weeks.

 The series starred Lee Chang-sub of BtoB for the first five seasons, and Kai of Exo beginning season 6.